The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: True and sequential decay of H

-For $E^{(R)}_{5\text{H}}=1.8$ MeV this results in $\Gamma_{5\text{H}} = 1.62$ MeV, which is consistent with the data \cite{Korsheninnikov:2001,Golovkov:2005}.
+For $E^{(R)}_{5\text{H}}=1.8$ MeV this results in $\Gamma_{5\text{H}} = 1.62$ MeV, which is consistent with the data \cite{Korsheninnikov:2001,Golovkov:2004a,Golovkov:2005}.
 The neutron width can be defined by the standard R-matrix expression

 where $P_l$ is penetrability as a function of the decay energy $E_{5\text{H-}n}$ in the $^{5}$H+$n$ channel and its ``channel radius'' $r_c$.
 The Lorentz-type profiles used in Eq.\ (\ref{eq:dwid-seq}) for the $^{6}$H estimates are shown in Fig.\ \ref{fig:prof-delta} (a).
-They correspond to the following parameters: $E_{5\text{H}}=2.25$ MeV, $E^{(R)}_{5\text{H-}n}=7$ MeV, $r_c= 4$ fm, and $\theta^2=2$.
-The phase shift in the $^{3}$H-$n$ channel, which can be associated with $\Gamma_{n}$ in Eq.\ (\ref{eq:wid-n}), is shown in Fig.\ \ref{fig:prof-delta} (b): this can be seen as an average of the two lowest states of $^{4}$H. The energy distribution between the $^{5}$H(g.s.) and neutron, calculated by the Eq.\ (\ref{eq:dwid-seq}), is shown in Fig.\ \ref{fig:epsdis-inp} (b) for two $^{6}$H decay energies.
-The $^{6}$H decay widths, estimated by the Eq.\ (\ref{eq:dwid-seq}), for states with $E_T=4.5$ and 6.8 MeV vary from 0.5 to 2 MeV: they are quite sensitive to the parameterization details of Eqs.\ (\ref{eq:wid-5h}) and (\ref{eq:wid-n}).
-Taking into account that the $^{6}$H g.s.\ may have quite low single-particle neutron spectroscopy (in analogy with the $^{7}$He g.s.\ situation), one cannot exclude the widths of the $^{6}$H g.s.\ being as small as few hundreds of keV.
+They correspond to the following parameters: $E_{5\text{H}}=2.25$ MeV, $E^{(R)}_{5\text{H-}n}=8$ MeV, $r_c= 3$ fm, and $\theta^2=1.5$.
+The phase shift in the $^{3}$H-$n$ channel, which can be associated with $\Gamma_{n}$ in Eq.\ (\ref{eq:wid-n}), is shown in Fig.\ \ref{fig:prof-delta} (b): this can be seen as reasonably consistent with phase shifts of the lowest states of $^{4}$H. The energy distributions between the $^{5}$H(g.s.) and neutron, calculated by Eq.\ (\ref{eq:dwid-seq}), are illustrated in Fig.\ \ref{fig:epsdis-inp} (b) for two $^{6}$H decay energies.

+The $^{6}$H decay widths, estimated by Eq.\ (\ref{eq:dwid-seq}), is shown in Fig.\ \ref{fig:width}, together with a trivial estimate of the $p$-wave neutron emission on the $^{5}$H(g.s.) threshold made by Eq.\ (\ref{eq:wid-n}).
+For the states with $E_T=4.5$ and 6.8 MeV the corresponding width values 3 and 5.5 MeV are obtained.
+One may see that in proximity of the $^{5}$H(g.s.)-$n$ threshold the width provided by the 4-body expression (\ref{eq:dwid-seq}) differs qualitatively from that evaluated by (\ref{eq:wid-n}).
+At higher energies the difference becomes not so large.
+The 4-body expression provides result which is somewhat smaller than the 2-body one (some part of the $^{5}$H continuum strength described by a broad state remains outside the $^{6}$H decay energy window).

+One should also note that the $^{6}$H g.s.\ may have quite low spectroscopic factor of the $n$+$^5$H(g.s.) configuration.
+This idea comes as analogy with the $^{7}$He g.s.\ situation, which can also be seen as a hole in the neutron $p_{3/2}$ subshell from the shell model point of view.
+The respective neutron spectroscopic factors of $0.3-0.6$ are typically derived or predicted for the $^{7}$He g.s.\ (e.g.\ \cite{Renzi:2016,Fortune:2018}, and Refs.\ therein).
+Therefore, the widths provided in Fig.\ \ref{fig:width} are expected to be the \textit{upper limit estimates} for the widths, and one cannot exclude that the actual widths of the $^{6}$H resonant states are much smaller.
+The widths may be around $\Gamma \sim 1-3$ MeV, as assumed in Fig.\ \ref{fig:interpret} (c,d).